-STEPHEN ATKINSON Regional Executive - Australasia
+STEPHEN ATKINSON Regional Executive - Australasia Age 61

-Stephen joined Mincon in

-2016 after the acquisition of

-OZmine, where he was the

-CEO.
-He has over 35 years'

-experience in manufacturing

-and mining sectors.
-Stephen

-has formed many successful

-start-up businesses throughout

-his career, one such business

-began in 1991, where Stephen

-together with his business

-partner and 700 employees,

-Oilmin Tools, a company

-traded through their company

-specialising in manufacturing

-direct to the end user, Oilmin

-Tools had five manufacturing

-companies throughout those

-facilities across Australia,

-Indonesia and Singapore

-Apprenticeship In 1980.

-drilling consumables and selling

-securing contracts with blue chip

-regions.
-Stephen completed his

-Boilermaker First Class Welding

-and servicing the oil, gas

-Age 61

-JUSSI RAUTIAINEN
+Stephen joined Mincon in 2016 after the acquisition of OZmine, where he was the CEO.
+He has over 35 years' experience in manufacturing and servicing the oil, gas and mining sectors.
+Stephen has formed many successful start-up businesses throughout his career, one such business began in 1991, where Stephen together with his business partner and 700 employees, traded through their company Oilmin Tools, a company specialising in manufacturing drilling consumables and selling direct to the end user, Oilmin Tools had five manufacturing facilities across Australia, Indonesia and Singapore securing contracts with blue chip companies throughout those regions.
+Stephen completed his Boilermaker First Class Welding Apprenticeship In 1980.

-Regional Executive - EMEA Age 58
+JUSSI RAUTIAINEN Regional Executive - EMEA Age 58